 16.)
 Palma Nova

-Though, if you want something quieter and historic, you might wanna give this spot a miss.
-After all, it really depends on what type of holiday you’re looking for.
+Though if you want something quieter and historic, you might wanna give this spot a miss.
+After all, it depends on what type of holiday you’re looking for.

-If you are looking for an out-of-this-world hotel, check into the St. Regis Mardavall that’s right next to Palma Nova.
+If you are looking for an out-of-this-world hotel, check into the St. Regis Mardavall, which is right next to Palma Nova.
 Again, prices can be higher than the average, so consider this before booking.

 17.)
 Manacor